 then putting it into effect.

-And there you have it: a few tactics for when hard times hit.
-But if those aren't already here, let's not borrow trouble if it's not already here, because you may have a goal or six to begin pursuing—or a fun activity to explore.
+So, a few tactics for when hard times hit.
+But if those aren't already here, let's not borrow trouble because you may have a goal or six to begin pursuing—or a fun activity to explore.
 If you've already begun one of those, three cheers and a parade!
 If not, how about now?